LovesTha/LovesTha.github.io/_posts/2005-08-08-rumour-season-2.markdown

 1, T: Add BR to your mana pool

 I mean there strictly better than the talismans except when you want to only produce 1 mana (which is rare, and when you do these will just cause 1 pain, which is still better than the talismans).
-These also don't suffer from the problems of the filter lands, just the normal problems of a mana accelerant.
+These also don't suffer from the problems of the filter lands, just the normal problems of a mana accelerator.